witheve/rfcs/proposed/syntax.md

 ## Total burgers needed: 7
 ```

-Note: At the moment, this program does not execute correctly.
+**Note: At the moment, this program does not execute correctly.
+We're working on adding the necessary features**

 #### Program Structure